gajduk/mxWidget_JVectorMap/README.md

 This widget is a wrapper for the JVectorMap library and you can use it to visualize map data, e.g. heatmaps.
 For example I have used it visualize child obesity rates in my cuntry - http://gajduk.com/data_visualization/debelina/ (apologies but the text is Cyrilic).

-## How to Configure this in the Modeler
+## How to Configure this in the Modeler??

 The data for this widget is read from context - non-persitable object are allowed.
 You can use a microflow as a source for the dataview or association, this is up to you.
 Note that the object in context needs to have some objects associated to it, so that the widget is able to retrieve the data.
 I personally used the following domain model, but you can use any entites you like and any names for them or the attributes since they can be configured.